 There are several types of grip exercises that all train different muscle groups.
 Here, we will go over the most basic types of these exercises:

-Here are my 8 favorite grip exercises to use with beginners and the type of grip they challenge:
+Here are my 8 favorite grip exercises to use along with the type of grip they challenge:

 Using hand or torsion grippers is my favorite type of grip exercise and is easily one of the best ways to train your crush grip.
 Actual hand grippers should be very challenging to close, unlike the plastic ones that some of you may have seen back in the high school weight room.
 The most popular brand seems to be Iron Mind’s Captain of Crush grippers, which you can purchase on Amazon or on their website for about $20 each.
 These grippers come in a wide variety of tensions from 60lbs all the way up to the #4 which is a 365lb close!